Content warning, highlight the hidden text between the lines:

 -------------------------------------------------------------------------------

-Two more turns and then the whole ordeal would be over.
-"Left at the next intersection!"
-Alicia reached up with her sore right hand to clutch the "oh heavens handle" above the door.
+"Left at the next intersection!" said Alicia, reaching up with her sore right hand to clutch the "oh heavens handle" above the door.
 Mr. Cattywampus clutched Alicia's thighs with all four sets of claws just as tight.
-In the driver's seat, Janice white-knuckled the steering wheel with already pale hands and hung a hard left with barely any brake.
+In the driver's seat, Janice white-knuckled the steering wheel and hung a hard left with hardly any brake.
 "Okay, this next turn comes up sudde- left!"
 Alicia shrank in her seat inside the speedy silver coupe, hoping none of the neighbors happened to be looking out their windows.
-"Okay, yeah it's this one here.
+"Okay, it's this one here.
 You can just pull in betw- yep."

-The worn-out wrestler looked at Janice and said softly, "I'm sorry Party Girl treats you like that."
+Alicia spoke softly, "I'm sorry Party Girl treats you like that."

 Talking to Janice felt like a staring contest.
 "Can?
 Debatable.
 And to answer your next question: no."

-Party Girl's assistant glanced momentarily at the kitty supplies in the back before locking eyes again with her passenger.
+Party Girl's favorite assistant glanced momentarily at the kitty supplies in the backseat before locking eyes again with her passenger.
 Alicia pushed the door open and got out of the car with only three sets of claws in her arms.
-Then came the gym bag, onto a shoulder–the wrong shoulder, she realized with a wince–and then the other shoulder.
-Alicia needed to get to the backseat.
+Then came the gym bag, onto a shoulder--the wrong shoulder, she realized with a wince.
+She needed to get to the backseat.
 "I give up, how do you move this thing forward?"
-She and Janice both noticed the fresh, dark red bloodstain about the size of a CD on the passenger seat around the height of Alicia's mid-back.
-Unflinching deadpan stare, eyes of pure hate.

 "You drove in pretty fast.
 Think you can find your way out?" asked Alicia, less out of concern for Janice than a desire not to see her again.

-"Well good luck!"
-Alicia shouted back.
-Then cringed when a light turned on in a house down the street.
-"Sorry!" she whispered, then turned and stepped into her personal gopher hole.
-"Fizzbuzz!" hissed the aching, weary temporary cat owner.
-Cat-borrower, perhaps.
-It hardly seemed fair Alicia should have to carry Mr. Cattywampus since she wasn't the one who could see in the dark.
 There was the narrow tunnel in the thicket of branches she never got around to trimming.
-Definitely before spring comes, vowed Alicia and then immediately forgot.
-Her feline cargo seemed to perk up as they drew low to the ground as Alicia tried in vain to shrink her encumbered profile.
-A few steps in, she felt a tug on her right braid.
-Something had caught on her hair, causing her to lose her chin-grip on the cat-sized sailor suit.
+Definitely before spring comes, Alicia vowed and then immediately forgot.
+Her feline cargo seemed to perk up as they drew low to the ground and Alicia tried in vain to shrink her encumbered profile.
+A few steps in, she felt a tug on her right braid that pulled her head back, causing her to lose her chin-grip on the cat-sized sailor suit.

-At first, nothing looked out of the ordinary.
-Then something gleamed as it caught the dim light.
-And it wasn't just one.
-She could make out at least a dozen shiny, thin, metal hooks hung with fishing line from the branches of the foliage tunnel.
+Nothing looked out of the ordinary, but then something gleamed in the dim light.
+Not just one--at least a dozen shiny, thin, metal hooks hung with fishing line dangled from the branches of the foliage tunnel.
 Alicia didn't want to know how many more awaited deeper inside.
-She turned the phone back around so she could reach the keypad with her thumb and dialed the house.
-"Please be home and please pick up.
-Please be home and please pick up.
-Please be-"

 "Hello?"

-Robert's concern seemingly turned to worry as Alicia could now hear her housemate banging around his place looking for something.
+Robert's concern turned to worry as Alicia could hear him banging around looking for something.
 "Okay, I understand," replied Robert, hopefully not too distracted.
-"Alicia, I have to go to the kitchen to find something.
-I promise I will be there as soon as I can."
+"I have to go to the kitchen to find something, but I promise I will be there as soon as I can."

 "Alicia!
 Alicia!
 I'm coming!"
 Robert's voice grew louder as he got closer.
 The neighbors could go take a flying leap if they didn't like it.
-Those panicked shouts sounded sweeter than music–Keven Se7en, eat your heart out.
+Those panicked shouts sounded sweeter than music.
+Keven Se7en, eat your heart out.
 Pounding footsteps slowed to a stop behind her.
 "Are you okay?"

-"Shine the flashlight in here.
-Point it above me at the branches, okay?" she instructed.
 The brilliant beam illuminated nearly the entire tunnel.
 Alicia had been right: she didn't want to know how many more fishhooks were back there.
-Way more than a dozen - at least 50, probably more - swayed in unison in the occasional breeze.
+Way more than a dozen.
+At least 50--probably more--swayed in unison in the occasional breeze.

 "Holy shit," whispered Robert.

-Alicia wanted to nod.
-She was nodding on the inside.
 "I'm stuck.
 I've got three hooked to me that I can feel.
 Be really, really careful."
 She heard Robert shuffle into the bushes behind her.
-"Just letting you know I have a cat with me."
+"Just so you know, I have a cat with me."

 The shuffling stopped.
 "What?"

 Alicia breathed a sigh of relief as her housemate reached an arm around her left side and handed her a red flashlight the size of a thermos.
-"Okay," said Robert.
-"Now what?"

 "Remember that cat I mentioned?
 I need you to be so gentle, but can you take the gym bag from me?
 The cat's in there.
-I'll explain when we get to kitchen."
+I'll explain when we get to the kitchen."

-There was a pause before Robert spoke up, "You aren't bringing your work home with you, are you?"
+There was a pause before Robert spoke up.
+"You aren't bringing your work home with you, are you?"

 The scruffy, unshorn hero held up his right index finger wrapped in a bandage.
 "You'll never guess what I found in our mailbox."
-The truth it was, then.

-"Let's get in out of the cold," said Alicia, shrugging off the gym bag and placing it delicately on the freezing sidewalk.
-She reached inside and retrieved her keys from the bottom of the bag and shoved them into the right pocket of her torn jeans.
-She realized she was trembling not only on account of the cold, but the massive modern art horror of her front bushes.
-Mr. Cattywampus would be fine with multiple layers of Alicia's good clothes she left in there, not wanting to get her blood all over them.
+Alicia reached into the gym bag to retrieve her keys and shoved them into the right pocket of her torn jeans.
 She lowered herself to her belly, groaning as all her bruises, cuts, and aches reawoke in the effort.
-Alicia gripped the thermos-flashlight in her left hand, placed the cat litter jug inside theitter box, and pulled herself forward with her legs and elbows in a military crawl to her side-door-front-door, pushing the litterbox in front of her.
+She gripped the thermos-flashlight in her left hand, placed the cat litter jug inside the litter box, and pulled herself forward with her legs and elbows in a military crawl while pushing the litter box in front of her.

 Robert called behind her, confused, "What are you doing?"